Things, People and Products that inspire me or fascinate me.

 Brian Mumford produced the Sherline CNC rotary table controller software and he also has a clock timing device called the Microset which is a fantastic piece of kit for analysing a clock or watch movement.

 Ken Toonz at Zeamon is similar to Clickspring but with CNC content

 Malcolm Wild is world renown for his book on Pinon and Wheel Cutting and he offers many clock related tools and a fabulous wealth of knowledge and experience.

 Jimmy Diresta is another Patreon site.
 This is a talented guy who just seems to know what to do with any tool to produce some fine work.
 Met him on a NYC CNC training course at Saunders Machine Works.

-A recent find and good for beginners on Fusion 360 is Paul McWhorter YouTube channel.
+A good source for beginners on Fusion 360 is ‘Learn Fusion or Die Trying’ by Paul McWhorter YouTube channel.